Intimacy in Committed Relationships

 During the Serious Dating phase, the Baby-Boomer couple begins to look at deepening their level of intimacy, spending more time together, doing more activities where they can assess whether their potential partner has and can demonstrate compassion, cooperation and compromise—necessary qualities in which to get along with others.
 Participating in more varied situations and all the major holidays, and observing how your potential partner conducts themselves in these varied settings should be evaluated before making a commitment.
 This stage too should take between six and twelve months.
 (I’m sure Baby-Boomers would say that this is too long, but this is just a guide, and for the older crowd, maybe this time frame could be halved.)

-“Kiss slowly, laugh insanely, live truly, and forgive quickly”
+“Kiss slowly, laugh insanely, love truly, and forgive quickly”

 ~ Paulo Coelho